Astrologian PvP Guide for FFXIV

 The cooldown starts when the card is drawn, not when it is played, so you do not need to play the card immediately.
 However, card buffs last 15 seconds, and Draw's cooldown is 20 seconds, so you may draw your next card while the previous card buff is still active.
 Playing the new card will overwrite any existing card buff, so you should carefully consider whether it is worth cutting the previous card short.

-• The Balance Icon The Balance: 10% damage boost for 15 seconds.
+- The Balance: 10% damage boost for 15 seconds.

-• The extra damage can help create a passive advantage for your team in any fight, and even if you are losing the engagement, it can make it dangerous for the enemy to chase you very far.
+- The extra damage can help create a passive advantage for your team in any fight, and even if you are losing the engagement, it can make it dangerous for the enemy to chase you very far.
 The Balance makes it even easier for your team to turn around on a DPS that has chased too far, and it helps your team deal enough damage to force the enemy to back off before you run out of MP for Recuperate and they secure the kill.

-• The Arrow Icon The Arrow: 10% attack speed boost and 25% movement speed boost for 15 seconds.
+- The Arrow: 10% attack speed boost and 25%

-• The Arrow's attack speed boost makes your cast times and global recast time faster.
+- The Arrow's attack speed boost makes your cast times and global recast time faster.
 In short, it speeds up your GCD.
 It may sound equivalent to the 10% damage boost from The Balance, but in practice, it is not quite as useful for burst damage.
 Instead, it is better suited to applying and maintaining pressure, whether it be chasing down fleeing enemies to finish them off or burning through enemy resources to create an MP advantage so you can bully them away from the crystal.

-• You and your allies will deal the same amount of damage, but you will deal that damage 10% faster.
+- You and your allies will deal the same amount of damage, but you will deal that damage 10% faster.
 Even if it is not as helpful as The Balance for immediately securing a kill, it may still allow your team finish a burst combo before the target or their allies have time to react.

-• Securing the kill on a target that survived the team's initial burst is usually a matter of dealing damage faster than they can heal it or staying on top of them and burning through all their healing before the enemy can exert enough pressure (damage) to force your team back.
+- Securing the kill on a target that survived the team's initial burst is usually a matter of dealing damage faster than they can heal it or staying on top of them and burning through all their healing before the enemy can exert enough pressure (damage) to force your team back.
 The Arrow helps with both of those things.

-• The Arrow can also be useful for defensive purposes.
+- The Arrow can also be useful for defensive purposes.
 The movement speed can help you kite away from melee enemies or break line of sight from ranged enemies, while the attack speed can allow your team to exert enough pressure to force the enemy to retreat if they are chasing you.
-The speed boost is not as fast as Sprint Icon Sprint, but Sprint is lost when you perform an action.
+The speed boost is not as fast as Sprint, but Sprint is lost when you perform an action.
 The Arrow lets you stay mobile while you continue fighting and healing.

-• The Bole Icon The Bole: 10% reduced damage taken for 15 seconds.
+- The Bole: 10% reduced damage taken for 15

-• The Bole simply helps your team survive.
+- The Bole simply helps your team survive.
 It is almost universally useful.
 It can be used to counter enemy burst, give your team an advantage to play aggressively, or help your team escape a losing battle.

-• It is most valuable when it is used to counter high-damage enemy attacks, especially Limit Breaks and area-of-effect (AoE) attacks.
+- It is most valuable when it is used to counter high-damage enemy attacks, especially Limit Breaks and area-of-effect (AoE) attacks.
 By using The Bole, you reduce the value of every damage resource they use while the card is in effect.
 If nothing else, it forces them to use more time and resources to do enough damage to secure a kill, which gives your team more time to respond with crowd control, healing, or damage of their own.

 Double Cast

-Double Cast Icon Double Cast is an oGCD ability that repeats the previously cast spell.
+Double Cast is an oGCD ability that repeats the previously cast spell.
 The Double Cast version of each spell has slightly different effects.

 Healing

 The limited nature of all healing resources in PvP means that you must approach healing with a very different mindset from what you may be used to.
 You must consider whether healing someone will actually save them or if it would be a waste of a limited resource that could be put to better use.
-For example, if someone is crowd controlled (stun, silence, etc.) without Purify Icon Purify and is taking heavy damage, it is extremely difficult to keep them alive with external healing.
-If they have no MP to use Recuperate Icon Recuperate even if you keep them alive for a few more seconds, there is almost no hope of them making it out alive.
+For example, if someone is crowd controlled (stun, silence, etc.) without Purify and is taking heavy damage, it is extremely difficult to keep them alive with external healing.
+If they have no MP to use Recuperate even if you keep them alive for a few more seconds, there is almost no hope of them making it out alive.

 In a case like that, it may be better to devote your healing resources to people you can reasonably save.
 Otherwise, the enemy gets the kill and drains your resources at the same time, leaving you even more vulnerable.
 In a perfect world, you want to barely save someone's life with your heals.
 This means that your healing was the deciding factor in preventing the enemy from getting the kill.
 They used many resources to attempt to get a kill, and you used a handful of resources to negate everything they invested in it.